ruizhecao96/CMGAN/src/tools/Noisy_metrics_results/README.md

 [Noisy Tracks Dataset](https://drive.google.com/file/d/1TGoOYP5YLeCB3lTAACavMSYhuuIdTtGw/view?usp=sharing)

 ## Validation Process
 Our validation process involved comparing results from the original MATLAB script with our Python version, which is available in this GitHub repository.
-The comparison was made using a provided dataset.
+The comparison was made using the provided dataset.

 Both the MATLAB and Python versions reported identical results, as presented in our log files.